oppenheip/CS469/README.md

-Priscilla Oppenheimer at Southern Oregon Unvierstiy created these slides to teach Systems Analysis.
+Priscilla Oppenheimer at Southern Oregon University created these slides to teach Systems Analysis.